-

 5. Consider Dental Sealants

-- Protective Sealants: Discuss with your dentist the option of applying dental sealants to your child’s molars.
-Sealants can provide an extra layer of protection against cavities by covering the deep grooves in the teeth.
+Protective sealants should be discussed with your dentist.
+Dental sealants applied to your child’s molars can provide an extra layer of protection against cavities by covering the deep grooves in the teeth where decay often starts.

 6. Address Cavities Promptly